wp-plugins/gallery-master/readme.txt

 == Description ==

 **Gallery Master** creates 100% responsive **Photo Galleries** in minutes.
 Easy to customize with various views.

+If you are looking for an effective, reliable, yet simple to use photo gallery plugin, then you will love this one!

+Gallery Master is the Most Easy and Powerful plugin to create a gallery on WordPress.

+You can make the required customizations for the view in the shortcode in advance to adding in the posts/pages.

+Just download this Gallery and you'll not look for any other gallery anymore!

 > #### **Live Demos - Gallery Master**